 Our Advisory Council is comprised of academicians, journalists, lawyers, political analysts and experts in each subject of our publication.
 Members advice us on a monthly basis via e-mail, phone, or in-person about how to improve our reporting standards and reported contents.
-They communicate actively with EIC Sabrina to give IR INSIDER professional guidance.
+They communicate actively with the EIC to give IR INSIDER professional guidance.
 Once or twice a semester, each member will offer a group Q&A session, where he/she will share valuable insider acumen with our writers and editors.

 Professor Satyanath is the Director of the Undergraduate Program of International Relations at NYU.
 He holds a Ph.D in Political Science from Columbia University, M.Phil. in Political Science from Columbia University, M.A .in Political Science from Columbia University, M.B.A. in Finance and Economics from Northwestern University, and B.A.
 (Honors) in Economics from Delhi University.
 His areas of research include: International Relations, Political Economy, and Comparative Politics.

 Emily Mitchell-Marell has been the undergraduate academic advisor in the Politics and International Relations department at NYU since 2008.
 Emily is so happy to be on the advisory board for the IR insider and is here to support students in their vision and goals!